UstadMobile/UstadMobile/app-angular/README.md

 This will create an app, to run it use http://localhost:4200/

 ## Testing
-To execute end to end test with Protector use:-
+To execute end to end test with Protractor use:-

 ```
 ./gradlew app-angular:ngTest -Ptestmodule=e2e